MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

   - Click on "Details"
   - Under "Inspect Views", click `background.html`

+### Publishing Your Snap

+Snaps are npm packages, so publishing a Snap is as simple as publishing an npm package.
+Refer to the [npm cli documentation](https://docs.npmjs.com/cli/v8/commands/npm-publish) for details on publishing to the public registry.
+Take note of the following details specific to Snaps:

+- The version in `package.json` and `snap.manifest.json` must match
+- The image specified in `iconPath` in the manifest file will be used as the icon displayed when installing and displaying confirmations from the Snap

+After publishing the Snap, any dapp can connect to the Snap by using the snapId `npm:[packageName]`.

 ### Distributing Your Snap

 Since snaps are currently intended for a developer audience, MetaMask does not currently facilitate distributing snaps to a wide audience.